Concealed Carry For Women

 The Supreme Court, in District of Columbia v.
 Heller (2008), ruled that the Second Amendment protects "the individual right to possess and carry weapons in case of confrontation".
 Self-defense is a fundamental right.
 The U.S. constitution, the constitutions of 44 states, common law, and the laws of all states recognize the right to use arms in self-defense.
 Right To Carry laws respect the right to self-defense by allowing individuals to carry firearms for protection.
 The laws change and it is imperative that you know the laws in your state.

-Once you have made the decision to carry a gun, there is one thing that is not an option and that is carrying a gun un-holstered.
+Once you have made the decision to carry a gun and understand the laws in your state, there is one thing that is not an option and that is carrying a gun un-holstered.
 Whether you carry in your pocket, in a purse or in your belt, your firearm must be holstered and the trigger covered at all times.
-Carrying a concealed gun carries the great responsibility of being safe and trained how to use it.
+Be careful of holsters that do not fully cover the trigger guard.
+Carrying a concealed gun carries the great responsibility of being safe and fully trained how to use it.
+If you are not prepared to commit to these things, than you are not ready for the responsibility of gun ownership.

 Concealed carry for women has some very real challenges to comfortably and safely carry a concealed gun.
 Our clothing and our curves cause most of the challenges to carrying a gun on our person.
 On the body carrying is preferred and is the safest and best way for you to carry your gun.
 It is on you, within easy reach and the opportunity for someone who you don't want to get to your gun is extremely limited.
 Let's start with the challenges our clothing present for effectively carrying a concealed gun and then discuss the best options for women to overcome them.